Skip to content

 Sandbox Proxy Isolation

-When configured, shell, file, and python tool calls can be proxied to a separate sandbox-runner sidecar container.
+When configured, coding, docker, file, python, and shell tool calls can be proxied to a separate sandbox-runner sidecar container.
 The sidecar runs the same image but without access to secrets, credentials, or the primary data volume.
 This provides real process-level isolation for code-execution tools.
-Without proxy configuration, all tools execute locally in the MindRoom process.
+In a simple local static-runner install with no proxy URL, execution tools continue to run in the MindRoom process.
+When routing is explicitly requested or a dedicated worker backend is configured, misconfigured worker routing fails closed instead of silently falling back to the primary runtime.

 See Sandbox Proxy Isolation for full documentation including Docker Compose examples, Kubernetes shared-sidecar and dedicated-worker modes, host-machine-with-container mode, credential leases, and environment variable reference.